 - An interest in plants and gardening

 - A minimal to moderate understanding of landscaping design

 - Adept at plant care (fertilizers, pest prevention, and soil knowledge)

 - Thorough education of local plant and tree species

-Setting prices that accurately reflect the skill and effort that goes into gardening while maintaining as a desirable option to customers can often be a difficult task.
+Setting prices that accurately reflect the skill and effort that goes into gardening while continuing to be a desirable option to customers can be a difficult task.
 Like many jobs, setting fair and profitable prices takes time and discipline.
 To aid in the price-setting process, take the following steps into consideration:

-- Task Performance – To gauge the amount of gardening (and thus money) that can be accomplished in a day or hour, consistently time each task and record the results.
+To gauge the amount of gardening that can be accomplished in a day or hour, consistently time each task and record the results.
 Strive to improve the speed and consistency of services, especially if the gardener is thinking about charging packages instead of an hourly rate.
-Scoping out competing gardeners and gardening companies to see their packages and the time it takes them to complete common gardening tasks can provide as valuable information.
+Additionally, scoping out competing gardeners and gardening companies to see their packages and the time it takes them to complete common gardening tasks can prove to be valuable information.

-- Set Prices – Take the total value of operational costs, and simply add on a percentage to that value to ensure a profit is earned.
+Take the total value of operational costs, and simply add on a percentage to that value to ensure a profit is earned.
 Percentages can range anywhere from 5-10%.
-Before setting on a price, take the insights gained from researching competitors in the second step to ensure the prices set are fair and attractive in the area in which the gardener will be looking for work.
+Before settling on a price, take the insights gained from researching competitors in the second step to ensure the prices set are fair and attractive in the area in which the gardener will be looking for work.